raspberrypi/documentation/hardware/computemodule/cm-peri-sw-guide.md

 sudo raspi-gpio help
 ```

-For example, to see the current function and level of all GPIO pins use:
+For example, to see the current function and level of all GPIO pins, use:
 ```
 sudo raspi-gpio get
 ```